evans-manyala/HyperCast/README.md

 - This project aims to provide users with a quick and convenient way to access current weather conditions and forecasts.
 - FrontEnd: REACT, JavaScript, CSS and HTML to build an intuitive UI/UX for the App.
 - BackEnd: JavaScript for code, as well as APIs from [OpenWeatherMAP](https://openweathermap.org/) for weather data, [OpenCageData](https://opencagedata.com/) for geo-location data and auto-suggestion of locations/places
-- Deployment: Using [Render](https://render.com) to create a CI/CD pipeline for deploying new featuresof the app upon code submission into github.
-I have also used [ngrok](https://ngrok.com/) to portforward my app to external users to test and provide me with feedback.
+- Deployment: Using [Render](https://vercel.com) to create a CI/CD pipeline for deploying new features of the app upon code submission into GitHub.
+I have also used [ngrok](https://ngrok.com/) to port-forward my app to external users to test and provide me with feedback.

 # Getting Started with Create React App